Hide Joomla Modules from Mobile Devices with the Wright Framework

 - Published: 11 April 2018 11 April 2018

-If you wish to optimize your Joomla site for mobile devices, you may want to remove some modules to make your site faster and cleaner.
+If you wish to optimize your Joomla site for mobile devices, you may want to hide some modules to make your site cleaner.

 This may sound like an intimidating task that requires coding.
-However, hiding modules for mobile devices is easy with Joomlashack's templates since they are built on the Wright Framework.
+In reality, however, it is easy with Joomlashack's templates since they are built on the Wright Framework.

 We designed our Wright Framework with the ability to easily hide modules.
-If your Joomla site runs on a Joomlashack template, follow this tutorial and you'll see to customize your site for mobile visitors.
+If your Joomla site runs on a Joomlashack template, follow this tutorial to learn how to hide modules from mobile visitors.